SFU-CMPT-201/a0-pub/README.md

 (**Navigation**: Type `q` to exit.
 Type `b` to go back to the previous page.
 Type `<Space>` to go to the next page.
 Type `j` to scroll down by one line.
 Type `k` to scroll up by one line.)

 In this assignment, you will follow an online tutorial on how to use the command-line interface (CLI).
 CLI has been around for decades and there are many great tutorials online.
 The particular one that we will use is from [Ryan's Tutorials](https://ryanstutorials.net/), and we think that it is a very nice, introductory-level tutorial for beginners.
-How long it takes depends on your prior background, but the tutorial is *not* short.
-Be prepared to spend a few hours on this and start early.
+How long it takes depends on your prior background, but the tutorial will probably take less than 3 hours.

 In order to do this, here are the steps that you must follow.